telvarost/TelsTerrain-StationAPI/README.md

 ## Water and Lava Shaping

-* Water and Lava can be shaped using wooden bowls
+* Water and Lava can be shaped using wooden bowls:
   * Right click any water or lava block with a wooden bowl to lower its level
   * Lava will consume the bowl when its level is lowered, bring a lot of bowls if you want to shape lava significantly